bitwise-rude/atat5/README.md

 -- COOL COOL COOL

 ## Next thing to do
+-- arrays work up to index ff only lol
 -- use INX H for nice memory variable assignation
 -- array inside use evaluatoin
 -- PRECEDENCE DOESN"T WORK HAVEN"T IMPLEMENTED IT SO DO IT NOW